 I was raised in a small New England town.
 My family trekked to the Unitarian Universalist church on the common every Sunday with a love for singing, an intellectual fervor for ethics, and a solid commitment that there are many paths to the Divine.
-For college, I attended Skidmore, a liberal arts school focused on the interconnectedness of all things, searching for the similarities in distinct fields.
-My undergraduate and first masters degrees are in studio art; as a kinesthetic learner and tactile-oriented person, constructive creativity fit me well.
-But in the final year of college I found Chinese language, Eastern philosophy, and martial arts training, which all pulled at me in unexpected ways.
+For college I attended Skidmore, a liberal arts school focused on the interconnectedness of all things, searching for the similarities in distinct fields.
+My undergraduate and first masters degrees are both in studio art; as a kinesthetic learner and tactile-oriented person, constructive creativity fits me well.
+But in the final year of college I found Chinese language, Eastern philosophy, and martial arts training, which all pulled me in unexpected ways.

 I found Chinese Medicine by happy accident.
 A good friend walked me into the Philadelphia-area studio of the Daoist Priest Chang-Shin Jih, a martial arts and Feng Shui master.
 I studied with him and his wife Donna Price for over 2 years.
 Simultaneously, I was learning about Re-evaluation Counseling, an international liberation movement based in deep listening.
 Through these two practices I began unwinding the homophobic, sex and body-shaming messages of my youth, and was introduced to anti-racism work and social justice around money and class.

 Before I left Philadelphia, I met with a psychic about abandoning my career path in art.
 She saw me surrounded by thin, silver, falling objects pilling up by the thousands without harm - the spirits were calling them 'needles,' but they were not like any needle she'd ever seen.
 She told me if I ever found 'those needles,' I would have found my Destiny.